A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 The government’s statement of its fiscal, economic and social policies.
 It must be presented at least once a year under the Finance Act.

-A presentation made in the House by the Minister of Finance introducing the government’s plans concerning fiscal, economic, and social policy (the Budget).
+A speech made in the House by the Minister of Finance introducing the government’s plans concerning fiscal, economic, and social policy (the Budget).

 An election held to fill a vacancy in the membership of the House of Assembly.
 By-elections are irregular and infrequent.
 Normally, membership in the House of Assembly is determined during a general election.
 An official by-election notice must be issued within six months of a vacancy and an election held within twelve months.